fabioc-aloha/LogoScraper/CONTRIBUTING.md

 - [ ] Tests pass locally
 - [ ] New tests added for new functionality
 - [ ] Documentation updated
+- [ ] Documentation updated for any CLI/config changes
 - [ ] CHANGELOG.md updated
 - [ ] Code follows existing style
 - [ ] No breaking changes (or clearly documented)